mykhakos/FreshPointSync/docs/source/product_page/find_products.rst

 Assuming we have a ``ProductPage`` instance named ``page``, let's explore how to search for products using the ``find_product`` and ``find_products`` methods.

-Searching using Attributes and Properties
+Searching Using Attributes and Properties
 -----------------------------------------

 Searching for a product with its attributes and properties is straightforward.
+You can specify the attributes and properties you want to search for as keyword arguments in the method call.

-For example, to search for a product by its name, use the ``name`` attribute:
+For example, to search for a product by its name, specify the ``name`` argument in a ``find_product`` method call:

 .. code-block:: python